dennisseidel/spa-starter/README.md

 update the image name `developer-portal-ui` in the `build-and-deploy.sh` (this also udates the template name that is used in the script)

-update the endpoint that are called by the frontend in `/src/config.js` for prod from `http://identities:9090`
+update the endpoint that are called by the frontend in `/src/config.js` for prod from `http://identities:9090` to your backend `xxx`.